zhulongcheng/tsdb/docs/format/index.md

 └────────────────────────────────────────────┘
 ```

-Every label entry holds the label name and the offset to its values in the label index section.
+<a name="label-offset-entry"></a>Every label entry holds the label name and the offset to its values in the label index section.

 ```
  ┌────────────────────────────────────────┐